Microformat

 Although the content of web pages has been capable of some "automated processing" since the inception of the web, such processing is difficult because the markup elements used to display information on the web do not describe what the information means.
 Microformats can bridge this gap by attaching semantics, and thereby obviating other, more complicated, methods of automated processing, such as natural language processing or screen scraping.
 The use, adoption and processing of microformats enables data items to be indexed, searched for, saved or cross-referenced, so that information can be reused or combined.

 As of 2013, microformats allow the encoding and extraction of event details, contact information, social relationships and similar information.

-Microformats2 abbreviated as mf2 is the updated version of microformats.
-Mf2 provides a more easy way of interpreting HTML(hypertext Markup Language) structured syntax and vocabularies than the earlier ways that made use of RDFa and microdata.
+Microformats2, abbreviated as mf2, is the updated version of microformats.
+Mf2 provides an easier way of interpreting HTML structured syntax and vocabularies than the earlier ways that made use of RDFa and microdata.

 Background

 Microformats emerged around 2005 as part of a grassroots movement to make recognizable data items (such as events, contact details or geographical locations) capable of automated processing by software, as well as directly readable by end-users.
 Link-based microformats emerged first.
 These include vote links that express opinions of the linked page, which search engines can tally into instant polls.

 CommerceNet, a nonprofit organization that promotes e-commerce on the Internet, has helped sponsor and promote the technology and support the microformats community in various ways.
 CommerceNet also helped co-found the Microformats.org community site.

 Neither CommerceNet nor Microformats.org operates as a standards body.
 The microformats community functions through an open wiki, a mailing list, and an Internet relay chat (IRC) channel.
 Most of the existing microformats originated at the Microformats.org wiki and the associated mailing list by a process of gathering examples of web-publishing behaviour, then codifying it.
 Some other microformats (such as rel=nofollow and unAPI) have been proposed, or developed, elsewhere.